 No one could speak English so I had trouble ordering.
 I basically had to point to the rice rolls steaming over pots of boiling water for them to understand what I wanted.
 Thankfully they did, and brought me back this heaping plate of banh cuon topped with crispy fried shallots and a side of gio lua.

-According to the same reviewer, he was taken to Bánh Cuốn Bà Xuân on a walking food tour, which leads me to believe that this shop really is highly regarded by the locals.
+According to the same reviewer, he was taken to Bánh Cuốn Bà Xuân on a Hanoi food tour, which leads me to believe that this restaurant really is highly regarded by the locals.
 It’s just around the corner from Bun Cha 34 so you can visit both on the same day.